 To avoid excluding some papers, the AEC will try to accept any artifact that authors wish to submit.
 These can be software, mechanized proofs, test suites, data sets, and so on.
 Obviously, the better the artifact is packaged, the more likely the AEC can actually work with it.

 Since POPL 2017 the AEC has decided to not accept paper proofs in the artifact evaluation process.
 The AEC lacks the time and often the expertise to carefully review paper proofs.
-We hope that reserving the artifact evaluated badge to mechanized proofs that are easy to check and reuse will incentivize more of the POPL authors to mechanize their metatheory in a proof assistant.
+We hope that reserving the artifact evaluated badge to mechanized proofs that are easier to check and reuse will incentivize more of the POPL authors to mechanize their metatheory in a proof assistant.

 While we encourage open research, submission of an artifact does not grant permission to make its content public.
 AEC members will be instructed that they may not publicize any part of your artifact during or after completing evaluation, nor retain any part of it after evaluation.
 Thus, you are free to include models, data files, proprietary binaries, etc. in your artifact.